oppia/oppia-web-developer-docs/Contributing-code-to-Oppia.md

 - Explain clearly how you'd tackle the issue (at a minimum, point to which file(s) you'd modify and describe the changes you'd make).
 If possible, show a screenshot or code snippet demonstrating your proposed fix.
 - @-mention the leads of the corresponding project (you can find their details [here](https://github.com/orgs/oppia/projects)), letting them know you'd like to work on it and when you can submit a PR by.

 If your explanation makes sense, we'll assign the issue to you.
 Once assigned, feel free to submit a PR by following the [[instructions for making a PR|Make-a-pull-request]].
+We recommend actively working to get your PR merged once you are assigned, because we will de-assign contributors if the PR is closed for being stale or there is no activity after the initial assignment.

+Generally, we aim to review PRs within 48 hours.
+If you have not heard from a reviewer by then, feel free to escalate.
+You can leave a comment on the review thread and also add a message to the "Contacting Folks" section of [GitHub Discussions](https://github.com/oppia/oppia/discussions/categories/q-a-contacting-folks).

 If you run into any problems, feel free to create a [GitHub Discussion](https://github.com/oppia/oppia/discussions) and get help from the Oppia community, or [request a mentor](https://forms.gle/udsRP4WQgLcez9Zm8) if you'd like individual support.
+If you need specific help, write a [[debugging doc|Debugging-Docs]] to compile the necessary information and outline your thought process, so that we can help you more easily.

 **Important Note**: Please follow the [[PR instructions|Make-a-pull-request]] carefully!
 Otherwise your PR review may be delayed or your PR may be closed.